 Developer: Epic Games| Release date: Out now | Link: Official site

-Fortnite had a big 2017, and only got bigger this year, providing a bright and arcadey experience (though one with plenty of complexity when it comes to fort building) to counter PUBG's measured pace and gritty vibe.
-Epic isn't shy about experimenting with wacky modes like 50 vs 50 or by letting players pretend to be bushes, and after the discovery of a glitch that let players ride flying pumpkins they just went ahead and left it in the game.
-Fortnite is currently in the middle of Season 5, and we don't expect the goofy experiments to stop anytime soon.
+Fortnite was a worldwide phenomenon in 2018, providing a bright and arcadey experience to counter PUBG's measured pace and gritty vibe.
+Epic isn't shy about experimenting with wacky modes like 50 vs 50, making frequent and sometimes mysterious changes to its map, or by adding, of all things, airplanes.
+We don't expect the surprising, game-changing experiments to stop anytime soon.
 If you enjoy games like Fortnite, read on.

 Developer: PUBG Corp|Release date: Out now | Link: Official site